jonthornton/Datepair.js/README.md

 jquery.datepair is a lightweight jQuery plugin for intelligently selecting date and time ranges, inspired by Google Calendar.
 Datepair will keep the start and end date/times in sync and can set default values based on user action.
 The plugin does not provide any UI widgets; it's preconfigured to work with [jquery-timepicker](https://github.com/jonthornton/jquery-timepicker) and [Bootstrap Datepicker](https://github.com/eternicode/bootstrap-datepicker), but you can use it with any datepicker or timepicker (or none at all).

-**This plugin is v0.1.0 and under active development.
-API may change without warning.**

 ## Requirements

 * [jQuery](http://jquery.com/) (>= 1.7)